 Minn.
 Stat.
-CONFLICTS OF INTEREST Workpaper Section Yes No Reference

-Part I. Contracts Generally § 471.87 - Unless a statutory exception applies, a public officer who is authorized to take part in any manner in making any sale, lease, or contract in official capacity shall not voluntarily have a personal financial interest in that sale, lease, or contract or personally benefit therefrom. - The County Board may contract for goods or services with an interested officer only by unanimous vote.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference Part I. Contracts Generally § 471.87 - Unless a statutory exception applies, a public officer who is authorized to take 1 8 4/1.8/ - part in any manner in making any sale, lease, or contract in official capacity shall not voluntarily have a personal financial interest in that sale, lease, or contract or personally benefit therefrom. · · · · · · · · · · · · · · · · · · · - The County Board may contract for goods or services with an interested officer only by unanimous vote.
 See A, infra.
 In addition to the unanimous vote, one of the statutory exceptions must apply.
-See B, infra. § 471.88, subd.
-1 A. Contract for Goods or Services/Unanimous Approval 1.
+See B , infra. e 471 00 1 § 471.88, subd.
+1 A. Contract for Goods or Services/Unanimous Approval Subd.
+1 1.
 If there were any sales, leases, or contracts between the County Board and an interested officer, was each contract a contract for goods or services? and 2.
 If there were any sales, leases, or contracts between the County Board and an interested officer, did the County Board approve the transaction by unanimous vote?
 Note: In general, all members present must vote in order to produce a unanimous vote; except that the interested officer may abstain (as a practical matter).
-B. Statutory Exceptions § 471.88, subd.
-2 1.
-Designation of Bank or Savings Association 546412 If the transaction involved the designation of a bank or savings association as an authorized depository for public funds and as a source of borrowing: a.
+B. Statutory Exceptions § 471.88, 1.
+Designation of Bank or Savings Association subd.
+2 - If the transaction involved the designation of a houle or gavings If the transaction involved the designation of a bank or savings association as an authorized depository for public funds and as a source of borrowing: of bollowing. a.
 Did the interested officer disclose to the County Board that he or she was a director or employee of the bank or savings association? b.
-Was such disclosure entered into the minutes of the County Board's meeting prior to the first designation of the bank or savings association as a depository or at the time of the interested officer's election, whichever was later? § 471.88, subd.
-3 2.
-Designation of Official Newspaper If a transaction involved the designation of an official newspaper or publication of official matters therein: a.
+Was such disclosure entered into the minutes of the County Board's meeting prior to the first designation of the bank or savings association as a depository or at the time of the interested officer's election, whichever was later? § 471.88, 2.
+Designation of Official Newspaper subd.
+3 If a transaction involved the designation of an official newspaper or publication of official matters therein: a.
+Was the newspaper in which the officer had an interest the only a.
 Was the newspaper in which the officer had an interest the only newspaper complying with statutory or charter requirements relating to designation or publication?
+Totaling to designation of passionion. -